RowanEC349/AssignmentYelp/README.md

 # AssignmentYelp
 EC349 project github files

-**This project demonstrates my programming and predictive modelling capabilities in R.**
+**This project demonstrates my programming and predictive modeling capabilities in R.**

 There are 9 files in my repository: